BHGC/website/content/join/index.md

 # Join the club <span class="glyphicon glyphicon-heart" aria-hidden="true"></span>

-<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------
-If you want to **learn to hang glide this academic year, this is your chance**.
+If you want to **learn to hang glide Spring 2018 (Fall 2018 TBD)**:

-* Tue Sept 27 @ 11am-2pm: Chat with active hangliding students and pilots.
-  Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
-  Look for the hang glider.
-* Wed Sept 28 @ 11am-2pm: Chat with active hangliding students and pilots.
-  Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
-  Look for the hang glider.
-* **Wed Sept 28 @ 8:00 pm** in 101 Moffitt Library, UC Berkeley: **SIGNUP MEETING.**
+* **Wed March 14 @ 7:00pm** in 310 Soda Hall, UC Berkeley: **SIGNUP MEETING.**
   Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up.  **You have to sign up in person and at this event.**  Due to popularity it is likely there is a lottery, but you'll know when you walk home. **DON'T MISS IT!**

-* GROUND SCHOOL: For students who have a spot or are on the waitlist: 80 Barrows Hall, 7-8pm
+For students who get in:

+* Sat-Sun March 17-18 (early am-mid pm): The first training weekend with two subsequent training weekends to be scheduled (all weather dependent).

+* Every Wed @ 7:00pm starting March 21: Ground school (held at Free House, Bancroft & College Ave, Berkeley).

 <small>
-_Last updated: October 5, 2016 @ 10:40am (added location and time for ground school)._
+_Last updated: March 6, 2018 @ 4:20pm_
 </small>

+<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------

 ## To the unlucky ones